 20 percent of all hospitalizations are due to diabetic foot infections4, including ulcers.
 One reason they go untreated too long is that due to PAD – which is commonly attributed to diabetes (20% of cases5), diabetics often do not notice an injury or ulcer to their lower limb until well after it has happened.

 Lower limb amputation is a serious risk for those with Diabetes.
 Currently, as many as 25 percent of the diabetic population have a chance of losing some part of their foot or leg due to PAD.
 To put that number into sharper focus, someone undergoes an amputation every 20 seconds6 – an event that is becoming more frequent.
 Amputation is not merely the loss of a toe, leg, or a foot; it is life-changing, with at least a third of amputees never walking again, and with that comes the risk of nursing home placement and increased mortality rates7.
 The financial burden is heavy as well; the estimated lifetime medical costs for an amputee can grow to more than $500,000.8

 Being aware of symptoms and having regular checkups with primary doctors and podiatrists helps spot dangers early and prevent symptoms from progressing to the point of amputation.
 In addition, Interventional Radiology (IR), a minimally invasive, image-guided procedure is becoming a more common way to treat vascular disease.
 Vascular procedures like IR are already reducing amputation rates due to PAD by 20 percent9, and these procedures are becoming more common as awareness grows.
 Concerned about your risk?
 Take this easy interactive quiz.

-Diabetes Awareness Month is about more than awareness of the disease itself, but also of how to treat its most severe effects, and as a result saving limbs and the hope for an untold number of patients to continue their normal lives.
+Diabetes Awareness Month is about more than awareness of the disease itself, but also of how to treat its most severe effects, and as a result, saving limbs and the hope for an untold number of patients to continue their normal lives.
 It is a great opportunity to learn more about the disease and develop a better understanding of the treatment options that are available.
 September is peripheral artery disease month, another opportunity to learn about a disease that is prevalent in people that are living with diabetes.